Linthevanrooij/Computational_creativity/Logfile.md

 - Line 4: 	four words: start this line with ‘I’.
 In this line, your relation to the object or person is described.
 - Line 5: 	one word: closing word

 After setting up the production rules, we successfully ran the poem generator.
 Now, we could easily add other lyrics, by tokenizing/splitting, tagging, and incorporating them into the final grammar sheet.
 In total, we added three songs of J. Cole: [Lights Please](https://songteksten.net/lyric/8029/95243/j-cole/lights-please.html), [No Role Modelz](https://lyrics.lyricfind.com/lyrics/j-cole-no-role-modelz), and [Middle Child](https://lyrics.lyricfind.com/lyrics/j-cole-middle-child).
+We selected four generated poems for our presentation.

 _04/10/2024_

 Next, we started working on the presentation.
 To visualize an audio player, we chose to use Canva instead of PowerPoint, since Canva is a design tool that allowed us to easily create a mock-up of a phone screen with a Spotify-like interface.
 The audio for the presentation was generated using two programs: TopMediai (https://www.topmediai.com/app/text-to-speech/) was used to produce the speech and generate J. Cole's voice for the poems that we selected; Tuney (https://app.tuney.io/) was used to add a beat behind the generated speech.
 Additionally, we used an text-to-image generator (https://www.imagine.art/dashboard/tool/text-to-image) to create custom album covers based on the text of the poems.

 ## Process and reflections on development
 _03/10/2024_

 **Reflection on analyzing lyrics**

 The large variety of part-of-speech tags made setting up the production rules more complex than initially expected.
 For example, ensuring that the elfje was grammatically correct required matching the appropriate type of verb with the corresponding pronoun.
 This resulted in numerous potential tag combinations for the production rules.
 Another challenge we faced was deciding which specific tags to use within each line of the elfje to maintain both the poem's structure and grammatical accuracy.
 Although we resolved these issues, the generated poems still lack linguistic correctness sometimes.
 However, we realized that many rappers often rap without strict adherence to grammatical rules, so whenever our poems are linguistically incorrect, it could be argued that this aligns more closely with the rap theme.